 More than a break from life's duties, routines and busyness, our retreats are a sacred container that can energetically facilitate clarity, creativity and love.
 They offer a way to move past our conditioned selves and into the essence of who we are.
 Most efforts for self transformation keep us within the same orbit and magnetic pull of our problems we never become conscious enough to be able to put life issues in perspective.

-Our retreats offer a way to do the ongoing inner work of maturation, which can continue throughout our life span, manifesting as greater wisdom and compassion.
+Our retreats offer a way to do the ongoing inner work of maturation.
 During retreat we consciously take up the inner work of opening up and looking at old assumptions, misunderstandings, and motivations that underlie our surface experience of life.
 This journey moves us through the subterranean undercurrents of the unconscious mind.
 At times this travel can be intense as we break free of the gravity that keeps us stuck in old ways of being and prevent us from fulfilling our potential.

 Below are some of the key elements of the work that Rick and Mary facilitate during retreat.

 Here we look into the personality, the person we generally consider ourselves to be.
 We examine both the patterns that decrease our ability to tune into the inner essence and the stories that comprise our self identity, who we usually think that we are.
-We look into the thick, defended, protected maneuvers of our personality that obscure our vulnerability and sensitivity as well as our ability to sense essence.
-We uncover the stories about who we are as individuals.
 Examining stories of identity frees us from the grips of early conditioning that mold our experience of ourselves and the world around us.
 The practice of inquiry is done through teachings, journaling and group discussions during the meetings.

 Silence, Stillness and Rest

-Separating ourselves from our routines, away from the business of our every day lives, supports deep rest.
-Other than two group meetings daily, we observe social silence.
-This allows us to forgo our social tendencies and focus in on our inner lives.
-Eliminating superficial connections with others furthers depth connection with ourselves.
+Other than two group meetings daily and visiting time after lunch we observe social silence.
 We retreat in a beautiful, natural setting and follow a simple schedule.
 The stillness of the surrounding wilderness invokes inner stillness, drawing us into the quiet.
 Our inner and outer environments are then conducive for immersing ourselves into the heart of our inner lives.